-ENGLISH FOR CONGRESS POSITION PAPER (Reviewed April 2014)
+ENGLISH FOR CONGRESS POSITION PAPER (Revised April 2018)

 adverse consequences of ever increasing user fees and other